solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_00_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 ### Admin users

 While creating a server, you set up the credentials for your admin user.
 The admin user is the highest privilege user you have on the server.
-It belongs to the role azure_pg_admin.
+It belongs to the role `azure_pg_admin`.
 This role does not have full superuser permissions.

 The PostgreSQL superuser attribute is assigned to the azure_superuser, which belongs to the managed service.
 You do not have access to this role.